jdittrich/userNeedResearchBook/text/allURBook.md

 It may seem great – after all, a general process which you can apply to just about anything is a finding we seem want!
-But actually these *»in general«* descriptions pose some problems: They lack a rich context and stand rather disconnected to other activities or motivations.
-The general principle is independent of  such »minor« day to day things.
-But these seemingly trivial things give us the insights we need to find out why and how the participant is doing something in the real, particular situation.
+But actually these *»in general«* descriptions pose some problems: Since they are general and thus abstract they lack a rich context and stand rather disconnected to other activities or motivations.
+A general principle is independent of
-Such »general« procedures may as well be idealized and rarely applied in the way that is described.
+such »minor« day to day things.
+But these seemingly trivial informations about the context of activities  give us the insights we need to find out why and how the participant is doing something in the real, particular situation.
+Such »general« procedures may as well be heavily idealized and rarely applied in the way they are described.

 A way to get  real-world, rich data is to ask for an example.
-Thus, you don’t say: »meh, these are all abstractions!« but you convey that you want to understand it better by getting an example, ideally by observing:
+Thus you don’t blatantly reject the »general« answer but you convey that you are interested and want to understand it better:

  <div class="example">